5argon/arkham-starter/sveltekit/src/lib/md/deck-viewer.md

 I have setup a redirect URL such that when you are viewing your deck in arkhamdb.com (published or not) you can change "arkhamdb" to "arkham-starter" and press enter then it should work out.

-## It is more graphical
+## What's different?

-Many new players I invited to join the party expressed that arkhamdb.com is too technical, they wanted to see "cards laid out on table" like when they built the deck physically instead of having to click/hover on each card.
+The real purpose of this site is to host starter decks for newcomers, so I want to develop the UI that helps them the most.
+Many new players I invited to join the party expressed that when using arkhamdb.com, while the deckbuilder is good, they wanted to see "cards laid out on the table" like when they built the deck physically instead of having to click/hover on each card.

 I did just that and remove the Description section to make some room.
-You can click the deck's name to go to the original deck in arkhamdb.com to read the description.
+(And of course this site cannot actually build a deck.)
+You can click the deck's name to go to the original deck in arkhamdb.com to read the description or build your deck.

 Everything has pack icon and collector's number.
-Beginner has limited collection and don't know all the cards just yet, UI that help learning Investigator Expansion should be priority.
-It also helps finding the cards by looking just at the bottom right corner, especially for newcomers that hadn't decided on storage solution just yet.
+Beginner has limited collection and don't know where all the meta cards everyone are abusing came from, UI that help learning Investigator Expansion should be priority.
+It also helps finding the cards by looking just at the bottom right corner, especially for newcomers that hadn't decided on how to organize their cards just yet.

 ## Some feature highlights